frankiennamdi/path-finder/README.md

 This section demonstrate call to invoke the services the application provides.

-## Get Path
+## Find Path using curl

+As mentioned earlier the swagger ui can be used to test the service.
+In addition, you can also use your browser.

 ```
 curl -X GET -G --data-urlencode "origin=Boston" --data-urlencode "destination=New York" http://localhost:8080/connected
 ```

-Or preferably use your browser.